tommeagher/pythonGIJC15/README.md

 * We already scraped one page, now we'll use the same script to try it on the list of [other death row inmates](https://github.com/tommeagher/pythonIRE15/blob/master/scripts/day_two/scrape2.py) (add one column and a loop)!

 ###Hour Four:
 * Let's tackle the Texas extra credit, making additional requests for each profile page.
+Or should this be part one of a new scraper?
+Probably.

 ###Hour Five:
 * Next, we'll tackle another scraper, this time one with incrementing parameters in the URL.
 More TK